imediasystem/imediasystem/README.md

 - 👋 Hi, I’m @imediasystem
 - 👀 I’m interested in coding and programming
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning .NET, C#, HTML
 - 💞️ I’m looking to collaborate on IT company
 - 📫 How to reach me imediasystem@hotmail.com